-In your Auvik map, you’ll see how an IoT device is connected—it doesn’t matter if it’s plugged in via Ethernet or is added to a Wi-Fi network.
+In your Auvik map, you’ll see how an IoT device is connected—it doesn’t matter if it’s plugged in through Ethernet or is added to a Wi-Fi network.
 This information is vital when things go wrong.
 Take what happened to an Auvik partner in Texas, for example.

-One Monday morning, a client calls to complain that the Wi-Fi isn’t working.
+One Monday morning, a client calls to complain the Wi-Fi isn’t working.
 The problem didn’t exist on Friday and their internet connection is up, so what’s causing the outage?

-On the Wi-Fi subnet, our partner can see that all IP addresses are taken… but their client didn’t add any extra devices to the network.
+On the Wi-Fi subnet, our partner can see that all the IP addresses are taken… but their client didn’t add any extra devices to the network.

 Using the information available in Auvik, one vendor across multiple devices stands out—Philips.

 It turns out a contractor installed IP-connected light bulbs over the weekend, which have taken all the IP addresses on the Wi-Fi network.
 By increasing the DHCP scope for the client’s Wi-Fi network, the client’s employees can quickly return to productivity under the light of their brand new bulbs.
 Problem solved.